ahamilton144/GitTutorial/README.md

 `git push`

 Now we want to merge our working directory into the master branch.
 To do this, log into the browser version of [Github](https://github.com/) and navigate to the repository that you are working on (in this case, GitTutorial).
+You